 Intimate relationships thrive on emotional safety.
 The more each partner feels they can turn towards each other, seek shelter in each other from the storms of life, the greater the security.
 When I work with couples, I look for not only their relationship strengths but the unmet needs showing themselves in the myriad of ways (often not obvious) that they can.
-Infidelity in a relationship can be the last stop in a line of fractured points along the way.
+Infidelity in a relationship can be a significant fracture in a line of micro-fractures leading up to that point.

 10 Ways to Betray Your Relationship (Other Than Infidelity)

 - Conditional Commitment: You or your partner are keeping your eyes open for something “better.”

 - A Nonsexual Affair: Consider any actions taken with someone other than your partner that you would be uncomfortable with them seeing.
 This is your signal that you are crossing the line.

 - Lying: Being dishonest will erode the safety in your relationship.
 Whether it’s straight forward deceit or lies to avoid conflict, they can be toxic.

 - Forming a Coalition Against the Partner: Whether it’s a parent or friend, ganging up on your partner will not be received well.
 The relationship can feel less collaborative and more “you against me.”